drhsqlite/fossil-mirror/www/containers.md

 Some of it we discussed above already, but there’s one big class of problems we haven’t covered yet.
-It stems from the fact that our stock container starts a single static executable inside a barebones container rather than “boot” an OS image.
+It stems from the fact that our stock container starts a single static executable inside a bare-bones container rather than “boot” an OS image.
 That causes a bunch of commands to fail:

 *   **`machinectl poweroff`** will fail because the container